 What the Free Plan Doesn't Include

 No product discount.
 The single biggest gap.
-Premium subscribers save up to 20% on base catalog prices (and up to 33% on a curated set of new launches).
+According to Printify's official Free vs. Premium guide, Premium subscribers get up to 20% off every product in the catalog.
 Free users pay the full base price on every order.

 Five stores instead of ten.
 Premium raises the store limit from 5 to 10.
 Free is capped at five regardless of how big your business gets.